 We also have an ongoing role in enforcing Part XICA of the Competition and Consumer Act 2010 (the Act), introduced by the Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Act (2019).

 In 2018, the Treasurer directed us to hold a public inquiry to monitor prices, profits and margins in relation to the supply of electricity in the NEM.
 The inquiry will run for seven years, ending in 2025.
 We are required to report at least once every six months.

 - electricity prices faced by customers in the NEM

 - profits being made by generators and retailers

 - the effects of policy changes, including those resulting from our recommendations in the Retail Electricity Pricing Inquiry.

 In addition, where appropriate, we will make recommendations to government(s) to take any proportional and targeted action considered necessary to remedy failure by any market participants (or the market as a whole) to deliver competitive and efficient electricity prices.

-The ACCC’s role in energy markets is in the context of the Competition and Consumer Act 2010.
-For example, the ACCC enforces the competition and consumer protection provisions in energy markets and assesses energy mergers and authorisations.
+The ACCC’s role in energy markets is in the context of the Act.
+For example, we enforce the competition and consumer protection provisions in energy markets and assesses energy mergers and authorisations.